Indian white-eye: Behaviour and ecology

 Though mainly insectivorous, the Indian white-eye will also eat nectar and fruits of various kinds.

-They call frequently as they forage and the usual contact call is a soft nasal cheer.
+They call frequently as they forage, and the usual contact call is a soft nasal cheer.
 They pollinate flowers when they visit them for flower insects (such as thrips) and possibly nectar (questioned) that form their diet.
-The forehead is sometimes coloured by pollen leading to mistaken identifications.
+The forehead is sometimes coloured by poll, leading to mistaken identifications.
 They have been observed bathing in dew accumulated on leaves.

-When nesting, they may mob palm squirrels but being small birds they are usually on the defensive.
+When nesting, they may mob palm squirrels, but being small birds, they are usually on the defensive.
 Their predators include bats (esp.
 Megaderma lyra) and birds such as the white-throated kingfisher.
-Endoparasitic Haemosporidia of the genus Haemoproteus and Dorisa have been isolated from the species although these rarely cause death.
+Endoparasitic Haemosporidia of the genus Haemoproteus and Dorisa have been isolated from the species, although these rarely cause death.

 Like some other white-eyes, they sometimes steal nest material from the nests of other birds.
 Cases of interspecific feeding have been noted with white-eyes feeding the chicks of a paradise flycatcher.

-Although not strong fliers, they are capable of dispersing in winds and storms to new areas including offshore islands.
-A feral population of this species established itself in California during the 1980s requiring their capture and destruction.
-They were captured by luring them using call playback and live decoys into mistnets.
+Although not strong fliers, they can be carried by winds and storms to new areas, including offshore islands.
+A feral population of this species established itself in California during the 1980s, requiring their capture and destruction.
+They were captured by luring them with call playback and live decoys into mist nets.